 Students receive training in ethics in research both through the Department of Epidemiology and the Laney Graduate School.
 Within the required Epidemiology PhD coursework, students may gain exposure to topics such as ethics in human subject research, data management, and scientific writing.
 The Laney Graduate School sponsors numerous seminars and workshops on scholarly integrity.

-All EPI PhD students participate in a weekly journal club during lunchtime in the fall and spring semesters.
+All EPI PhD students participate in a weekly doctoral seminar during lunchtime in the fall and spring semesters.
 This provides an opportunity not only to review and critique current literature but also to foster camaraderie among students and faculty.
 In addition, PhD student representatives organize social activities for students on a monthly basis.